AkshayPatil0/lexical-analyser/README.md

 Simple lexical analyzer for c written in python.
-Program takes a C program as input and creates lexemes/tokens and outputs count of lexemes/tokens
+Program takes a C program file as input and creates lexemes/tokens and outputs count of lexemes/tokens